CakeBoxx is the Next Generation of Shipping Containers

 Costs that Hit Your Budget and the Environment

-Problem: Traditional shipping containers require refrigeration equipment are required to manage the interior environment for their cargos.
+Problem: Traditional shipping containers require refrigeration equipment to manage the interior environment for their cargos.
 This equipment has many negative attributes we have simply come to accept over time: it’s expensive, requires energy to operate, takes up additional space that can be used for cargo, and pollutes the air.
 For non-temperature sensitive cargos, a compelling percentage of doored containers are wasting precious cargo volume on every journey.
 This wasted space translates into higher ratios of greenhouse gas per ton-mile of cargo.